Changissnz/fiction_and_the_western_debt/README.md

-statistics on paper and imagined by the human mind usually arrive at summaries, so that even in times of doubt on these lines, there is restraint justified as moral and discrimination imagined to be rational, when in fact, the most rational aspect would be the tough challenge of collecting, verifying, and reproducing those statistics.
+statistics on paper and imagined by the human mind usually arrive at summaries, so that even in times of doubt on these lines, there is restraint justified as moral and discrimination imagined to be rational, when in fact, the most rational aspect would be acknowledging the tough challenge of collecting, verifying, and reproducing those statistics.
 The specifics from individuation become viewed as aberrant and even threatening when those specifics are placed under reactionary dynamics.